minova-afis/aero.minova.os.github.workflows/tools/readme.md

 # Content
+## extract-version
+* Extract version string from a OpenAPI specification file

-## prepare-version
+## prepare-template-directory
-* Replace version strings in POMs with value provided inside OpenAPI specification
+* Replace version strings in POMs with value provided inside OpenAPI specification file
+* Add dependencies from generated `pom.xml` to the `openapi` submodule inside the template directory
-* Prepare CAS extension template with patches to be released as artifact for customized CAS projects
+* Release prepared CAS extension template as `app` artifact for customized CAS projects